Adeagbo-Olamide/MY-DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 # MY-DSA-PROJECT
-## I have uploade each case study in different folders for easy access
+## I have uploaded each case study in different folders for easy access